mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

 We used docker in our project to containerize the training, backend, and frontend portions of the project.
 We wrote one dockerfile for each of these parts and then set up automatic building and pushing using Cloud Build and a trigger that listened for pushes to the master branch of our repository.
 All of our images were stored in the Artifact Registry.
 We then accessed our training image with Vertex AI to set up training runs and used our backend and frontend images in Cloud Run for deployment of our API and application.
 Our training image can be run with the `invoke train-vertex` command.
 Our backend and frontend images can be run on the cloud with `gcloud run deploy backend --image=us-central1-docker.pkg.dev/starfish-detection/frontend-backend/backend:latest --region=us-central1 --platform=managed --allow-unauthenticated --port=8080` and `gcloud run deploy frontend --image=us-central1-docker.pkg.dev/starfish-detection/frontend-backend/frontend:latest --region=us-central1 --platform=managed --allow-unauthenticated --port=8080`, respectively.
+We also set up automatic deployment of the backend and frontend with the trigger, so these commands are not strictly needed.
 You can find all of our dockerfiles in the [dockerfiles](../dockerfiles) subfolder of our repository.
 For example, our training dockerfile is [here](../dockerfiles/train.dockerfile).

 ### Question 16